Fingel/django-llm-poison/README.md

 Blog content: {{ post.content }}
 {% endpoison %}
 ```

+## Testing Poisoned Content
+Besides setting your user agent to something like GPTBot, django-llm-poison will also serve poisoned content
+if the `poison` request parameter is set.
+For example: http://127.0.0.1/?poison=1

 ## How it Works
 The app uses [markovify](https://github.com/jsvine/markovify) to generate Markov chains from your content and then
 uses these chains to replace a subset of the sentences within the {% poison %} tag if the user agent matches a